Home Away from Homer

 "Home Away from Homer" is the twentieth episode of the sixteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 15, 2005.
+The episode was written by Joel H. Cohen and directed by Bob Anderson.

+In this episode, Ned is humiliated and leaves town after he accidentally rents a room in his house to two women to perform pornography.
+Actor Jason Bateman appeared as himself.
+The episode received mixed reviews.